KubaP/vscode-pink-candy/Styles.md

 - tm: "punctuation.definition.group.regexp"
 - tm: "punctuation.definition.group.no-capture.regexp"

+#### JSX Embedded Code #FF5C57 #ff6b66
+- tm: "punctuation.section.embedded.begin.js"
+- tm: "punctuation.section.embedded.end.js"

+#### JSX Attributes #cd6bf4 #d177f5 (italics)
+- tm: "entity.other.attribute-name.js"

 ### Limitations
-- Distinction between methods and functions only applies within classes; outside, a method is treated the same as a function.
+- Distinction between methods and functions only applies within classes; outside, a method is treated the same as a function, so there is no highlighting difference.
 - Distinction between constants is pointless since constants are used differently in javascript compared to most languages, i.e. declaring a value or function as `const` is very common.
 #### Textmate limitations
 - No way to differentiate between class constructor calls and function calls.